ESTHERCHIZARAM28/LITA_CLASS-DOCUMENTATION/README.md

    4. Removing duplicate

 ### EXPLORATORY DATA ANALYSIS
-EDA involved the exploratory of the data to answer some questions about the data such as;
-   - What is the overall sales trend?
-   - What product are top sellers?
-   - What are the products on peak sales?
+This analysis is meant to answer the followimg questions:
+   - The average revenue
+   - Total revenue generated in each region
+   - The highest selling locations
+   - Sales performance of each region

 ### DATA ANALYSIS
 Basic lines of codes and queries and some of the DAX expressions used during the analysis;